 The Physical Structure of Home Ed

 The question of structure in Home Education is as wide and varied as the families who do it.
-Some people try to categorise into Structured, Semi Structured and Unstructured but that can often end up making people feel they have to try ‘fit into’ one of those groups.
-The reality is that, when Home Educating, each family can determine, either by thought and discussion, or often just trial and error, what works best for them.
+There are three styles that are often referred to – Structured, Semi-Structured, and Unstructured – but there are also different ways of doing things within each of those styles, and different levels of each.
+The reality is that, when Home Educating, each family can determine what works best for them, either by thought and discussion, or often just trial and error.

-Some people take a fully structured approach, with timetables, textbooks and even lunchbreaks and playtime … much as you would find in a formal school setting.
+Some people take a fully structured approach, with timetables, textbooks and even lunch breaks and playtime … much as you would find in a formal school setting.
 However, although this may look very like ‘school’ there will probably be some key differences.

-This spirit of leaving the children to determine when they do their work themselves however is perhaps the first step on the road to being ‘unstructured’.
-This is where the children are not exactly ‘in charge’ of their own learning but are certainly the directors of it.
+This spirit of leaving the children to determine when they do their work themselves however is perhaps the first step on the road to being unstructured.
+This is where the children are not exactly in charge of their own learning but are certainly the directors of it.

-So, whilst most families identify themselves as one of the three main groups …Structured, Semi Structured or Unstructured the reality is that they are all spread out at varying points along a line.
-Ultimately the only real way to know what will work from you and your children is to choose a starting point and see how it goes.
-Very few families hit on the perfect style in the first week, so the key is not to be afraid to try things and then decide they aren’t really for you and then ‘move along the line’ in whatever direction you feel is best (either towards more structure or away from it).
+So, whilst most families identify themselves as one of the three main groups – Structured, Semi Structured or Unstructured – the reality is that they are all spread out at varying points along a line.
+Ultimately the only real way to know what will work for you and your children is to choose a starting point and see how it goes.
+Very few families hit on the perfect style in the first week, so the key is not to be afraid to try things and then, if you decide they aren’t really for you to move in whatever direction you feel is best (either towards more structure or away from it).
 A good time to be thinking about styles, and eventually trying things out, is during the deschooling period.